Coronavirus: Angela Merkel urges citizens to get vaccinated | DW | 22.07.2021

-In her final summer address to journalists as chancellor, Merkel called on people in Germany to get their jabs, adding that "the more we are vaccinated, the freer we will be."
+Merkel called on people in Germany to get their jabs, saying "the more we are vaccinated, the freer we will be."
+The chancellor also addressed global warming in the wake of last week's devastating floods.

 German Chancellor Angela Merkel said on Thursday she was worried about the "exponential growth" of coronavirus infections.